kokokruunch/cms-api/README.md

 # Customer Management System API #

 This application implements an API that allows the client to manage customer information for a Customer Management System.
 [RAML](http://raml.org/) was used to design the API and was then subsequently mapped to an implementation of an API in Mule.
+The RAML can be found on (src/main/api/).
 The backend implementation has been done using Java.

 ### Use Cases ###